-Jaemin Lee is an assistant professor of sociology at the Chinese University of Hong Kong.
+Jaemin Lee is an assistant professor of sociology at the Chinese University of Hong Kong (CUHK).
 Professor Lee is a co-theme leader (socio-spatial networks) of the Computational Social Science Laboratory at CUHK.
 Before joining CUHK, he was a postdoctoral fellow at Northeastern University’s Network Science Institute.
 He holds a PhD in sociology from Duke University and a BA and MA from Yonsei University.
-His dissertation work has been recognized by an Outstanding Dissertation-in-Progress Award by the American Sociological Association’s Mathematical Sociology Section.
+His dissertation work has been recognized by an Outstanding Dissertation-in-Progress Award from the American Sociological Association’s Mathematical Sociology Section.

 - Social capital and network advantages in microfinance groups

-His research has appeared in the Proceedings of the National Academy of Sciences (PNAS), Child Development, Journal of International Development, and International Journal of Sociology and Social Policy.
-Lee has received grant support from the Hong Kong Research Grants Council for his ongoing projects on partisan common ground in social media (Early Career Scheme) and nationalism in South Korea (General Research Fund).
+His work has appeared in Proceedings of the National Academy of Sciences, Sociological Methods & Research, Sociological Science, Socius, Journal of International Development, among others.
+Jaemin Lee has received support from the Hong Kong Research Grants Council for projects on partisan common ground in social media (Early Career Scheme) and nationalism in South Korea (General Research Fund).

 - Social Networks